diferma0151/sample_repo/developers/RepositoryAccess.md

 * reimplement wctxactions by using command APIs (WIP)
     * \#1347 - Add support for pre-<command> and post-<command> hooks
     * \#2217 - Adding files to source control in the separate thread
+    * \#1953 - largefiles treated wrong when added by tortoise contextmenu-entry "add large..."

 ### TODOs